bacdillon/UiPath-HR-OnBoard-New-Hire/README.md

 # PROJECT OVERVIEW

-1. Pick up HR’s requests ticket information from Email with EXCEL (Employee-Onboard.xlsx) attachment downloaded.
+1. Alfred, software robot - Pick up HR’s requests ticket information from Email with EXCEL attachment downloaded.
 2. Assuming the new onboarding email ID and AD user account was present and has created.
-3. Alfred extract Service Request item from ServiceNow
+3. Alfred extract Service Request item from ServiceNow.
-4. Update into existing downloaded EXCEL file (Employee-Onboard.xlsx)
+4. Update into existing downloaded EXCEL file.
-5. Read the necessary details from EXCEL file (Employee-Onboard.xlsx)
+5. Read the necessary details from EXCEL file.
-6. Create the onboarding user account credential which are not Single Sign-On for ServiceNow and ZOHO
+6. Create the onboarding user account credential which are not Single Sign-On for ServiceNow  Send an email to your new employeeand ZOHO.
-7. Once the credential account has created, the bot renames the EXCEL file (Completed.xlsx)
+7. Once the credential account has created, the bot renames the EXCEL file (Completed.xlsx).
-8. Moves the updated HR’s EXCEL to Processed folder
+8. Moves the updated HR’s EXCEL to Processed folder.
-9. Finally, Alfred sent an email to HR Requestor and cc copy to himself, to notify activities has completed
+9. Finally, Alfred sent an email to HR Requestor and cc copy to himself, to notify activities has completed.

-Automation program focusing on HR- New Hirer On-boarding, IT- manage, create user account credentials, approach was to start small while planning to scale for the future to purchase IT equipment and Finance processes
+Automation program focusing on HR- New Hirer On-boarding, IT- manage, create user account credentials, approach was to start small while planning to scale for the future to purchase necessary office and IT equipment, send an email to welcome new employee, request company identity pass.

 # Process overview of what Alfred will do